elvisburrniku/Clientlly-Webpage/replit.md

-✓ Added text color transitions for company name on hover ✓ Created consistent animation timing with 500ms duration and ease-out transitions ✓ COMPLETED landing page content updates (July 23, 2025) ✓ Changed main heading from "Everything you need to run your business" to "The features you need.
-All in one place" ✓ Updated subtitle to "Our comprehensive platform manages every aspect of your business operations for maximum efficiency and growth"
+✓ Added text color transitions for company name on hover ✓ Created consistent animation timing with 500ms duration and ease-out transitions ✓ COMPLETED landing page content updates (July 23, 2025) ✓ Swapped text placement: Hero section now shows "Everything you need to run your business", Features section shows "The features you need.
+All in one place"
+✓ Updated subtitle to "Our comprehensive platform manages every aspect of your business operations for maximum efficiency and growth"
 ✓ Removed 4 feature preview cards: Professional Invoicing, Smart Expense Tracking, Powerful CRM, and Contract Management ✓ Streamlined hero section for cleaner focus on main features grid below